Cashew Chicken Stir Fry is full of sautéed chicken, veggies, and crunchy cashews, all coated in a simple savory sauce.

 Cook the vegetables until tender crisp (so they aren’t soggy) and then the chicken goes into the pan.

 How to Make Cashew Chicken Stir Fry

-I use boneless skinless chicken breasts for this easy chicken stir fry, which I cut into 1-inch pieces.
-You could also use boneless skinless chicken thighs, it’s really up to you!
+- Chicken: I use boneless skinless chicken breasts for this easy chicken stir fry, which I cut into 1-inch pieces.
+You could also use boneless skinless chicken thighs like I do in Chicken and Broccoli Stir Fry.
 The chicken is cooked until golden brown, then the chicken and veggies are coated in an easy sauce.

-You probably have most of the ingredients for the sauce in your pantry already.
+- Sauce: You probably have most of the ingredients for the sauce in your pantry already.
 The exception might be the hoisin sauce, which is available in most grocery stores in the ethnic foods section.
-I like to put a pot of rice on the stove to cook at the same time I start my chicken stir fry, that way I’ve got a complete dinner in no time!

 I add the cashews to this stir fry at the very end so that they stay crunchy.
 I typically use unsalted or low sodium roasted cashews; if you use salted cashews it could make the finished dish overly salty.